nextstrain/seasonal-flu/ingest/build-configs/manual-upload/README.md

 > This build is tailored for the internal Nextstrain team to
 > run manually to upload GISAID files to our private AWS S3 bucket.

+This workflow uploads files which have been manually downloaded from GISAID to S3, storing them as "unprocessed" pairs of files.

 ## Run the workflow